shapeoko/Docs/content/firstjob.md

 First, make sure that you have adequate safety gear, eye protection (safety glasses), hearing protection (at least a pair of foam ear plugs, better is to combine foam ear plugs with noise-reducing ear muffs).
 Second, review the [operating checklist](http://www.shapeoko.com/wiki/index.php/Operating_Checklist).
 Third, **never** operate the machine without safety gear.

+1. Cut 4 pieces of double sided tape that are approximately 2" long each.
+Stick those pieces around the perimeter of your wood.
+Make sure they're on there nice and tight!
+2. Move your machine all the way to the front/left corner of the work area.
+If the machine is off, you can just grab the spindle and pull it over into position.
+Take note of roughly where that location is.
+OK, now move the spindle out of the way.
+3. Stick your piece of material down onto the waste board.
+Give it a nice firm press to make sure it's going to stay.
+The last thing we want is for the material get thrown out of the machine and hit you in the face!
+4. Move your machine back to the position you noted earlier.
+Keep in mind that it doesn't need to be in the *exact* same place, we're just putting it in the front/left corner.
+This is going to be our 0,0 position.

-Lower your Z-axis so the tip of the end mill mounted in the spindle *just* ***touching*** the material.
-Make certain the bit is securely held by the collet, per the instructions for your spindle.
-If necessary, use a bit of plumber's silicon thread tape on the collet of your rotary tool to ensure this.
+5. Lower your Z-axis so the tip of the end mill mounted in the spindle *just* ***touching*** the material.
+A good way to gauge is to lower it down onto a single sheet of paper.
+As the bit gets close to the paper, try moving the paper around slightly.
+When the bit prevents the paper from moving, then you're at the right height!
+This also usually works out to leaving a paper-thin thickness connecting the cut-out part to the balance of the material.

 ![Just above work surface](firstjob/zero_Z.png)